kristinlindquist/biocube/README.md

 ## Biocube - An analysis platform for sensor and self-report health data (WIP!)
-Eventually... a no-code platform for ingesting, transforming, combining, analyzing and reporting on health data.
+A no-code platform for ingesting, transforming, combining, analyzing and reporting on health data, as well as publishing measurement/endpoint "recipes."
-Currently

 ### Dependencies
 * Google developer setup